-To the Board of Directors and Stockholders Sturm, Ruger & Company, Inc.
+To the Board of Directors and Stockholders Sturm, Ruger & Company, Inc. and Subsidiary

-We have audited the accompanying balance sheets of Sturm, Ruger & Company, Inc. as of December 31, 2013 and 2012, and the related statements of income and comprehensive income, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2013.
-Our audits also included the financial statement schedule of Sturm, Ruger & Company, Inc. listed in Item 15(a).
-These financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and schedule based on our audits.
+We have audited the accompanying consolidated balance sheets of Sturm, Ruger & Company, Inc. and Subsidiary as of December 31, 2014 and 2013, and the related consolidated statements of income and comprehensive income, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2014.
+Our audits also included the financial statement schedule of Sturm, Ruger & Company, Inc. and Subsidiary ("the Company") listed in Item 15(a).
+These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these consolidated financial statements and schedule based on our audits.